SynthstromAudible/DelugeFirmware/docs/community_features.md

           never starting since a default type clip has the needed instrument.
 This can be worked around by cloning the instrument to an independent copy.
     - **`Once (ONCE)`** - Once clip.
-        - When inactive it appears purple on the status pads in rows view, or in Config Mode in grid view.
-        - When active it will appear green.
         - When triggered it will schedule itself to start at the start of the next loop.
 Then it will schedule itself to stop, so it just plays once.
 This type of clips also work when soloing them, they will solo just for one loop and unsolo after that.